memoryz/nestberry/index.md

 ## Why?

 Google Nest does not record motion-triggered video unless you subscribe to Nest Aware service.
-The cost is $60/year for 30 days event video history, and $120/year for 60 days history.
+The [service cost](https://store.google.com/us/product/nest_aware) is $60/year for 30 days event video history, and $120/year for 60 days history.

 Meanwhile, Google Nest provides APIs (Device Access Console) for camera or doorbell events, and we can setup our own video recording service on a Raspberry Pi, with a USB thumb drive as the external storage for recordings.